WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 ## Overview

-This repository contains a manuscript that introduces a novel method, Bayesian gradient matching (BNGM), to improve the speed and accuracy of neural ordinary differential equations (NODEs) fitting.
+This repository contains a manuscript that introduces a novel method, Bayesian neural gradient matching (BNGM), to improve the speed and accuracy of neural ordinary differential equations (NODEs) fitting.

+## Method

 The method works in two steps (see figure below):
 * interpolating the time series data with neural networks (observation models), which provides an approximation of the dynamics and state of the variables